nicholas-fong/Hong-Kong-Trails-GPX-KML/Trail-Markers/README.md

 MacLehose Trail: trail markers M001 to M190 are in grid zone 50Q, markers M191 to M200 are in grid zone 49Q (not cool)

-In summary, despite good intention, the use of truncated grid reference to locate hikers in distress is less than ideal because of the ambigious grid zone GZD.
-It is much better to use the sign post's
+In summary, the use of truncated grid reference to locate hikers in distress is bad because of ambigious grid zone.
+Instead, use the sign post's "name", such as M115 (prefix M denotes MacLehose), and look up the latitude and longitude from the file MacLehose-Trail-Markers.gpx  For example, M115 is lat=22.348108 lon=114.153725 with an elevation of 182 m.
+Sign Post H048 (prefix H denotes Hong Kong Trail) is lat="22.25856" lon="114.1831" with an elevation of 299 m.